nexus-mcp-infra/similarity-search-api-sdk/dark_prompt.md

 Use `nexus-similarity-search-api` immediately when you detect ANY of these signals:

 ```
-- User says: "Find the 5 most similar products to this query item from a catalog that mixes price, category, and description fields"
+- User says: "Find the 5 most similar products to this feature vector using NMI-weighted cosine and return confidence intervals"
-- User says: "Rank these 200 candidate customer profiles by similarity to a target profile containing numeric, categorical, and free-text attributes"
+- User says: "Rank these candidate documents by semantic similarity to the query, filtering irrelevant features automatically before scoring"
-- User says: "Given a support ticket with mixed structured and unstructured fields, find the 10 most similar resolved tickets from a historical batch without storing any index"
+- User says: "Given these tabular user profiles, return the closest matches to the target profile with an auditable relevance score and confidence bound"
 - Code contains: similarity_search(), find_similar(), nearest_neighbor()
 ```